cwinpy/cwinpy/docs/pipelines.rst

 ##################

-Background information about the analysis pipelines provided by CWInPy, and instructions/examples for running, them are described in the following sections:
+Background information about the analysis pipelines provided by CWInPy, and instructions/examples for running them, are described in the following sections:

 .. toctree::
    :maxdepth: 2